redlehnewo/eonet-app/README.md

-# Fluke front-end developer recruitment task
+# Front-end developer recruitment task

 The provided app is built using [create-react-app](https://github.com/facebook/create-react-app).
 See its documentation for more details.